rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 *"Hey, isn't that the goat statue from the first trial?"* - queried Amir.

 *Goat???
-What do you mean goat?* - asked reproachably the goat-turtle spirit - *I am supposed to be a sea turtle!*
+What do you mean goat?* - asked reproachably the goatish-turtle spirit - *I am supposed to be a sea turtle!*

 *"But you got a thick beard and eyebrows!"* - objected Amir.